Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/all-required-authentication-methods-could-not-be-found.md

 _**Topic Last Modified:** 2009-11-18_

 The Microsoft Remote Connectivity Analyzer sends an HTTP request to test the authentication methods of the specified service.
 If a 401 Unauthorized Response is received, then the Microsoft Remote Connectivity Analyzer tool expects certain WWW-Authenticate headers in the response.
-Certain services such as Exchange ActiveSync and Outlook Anywhere (RPC over HTTP) do not negotiate an authentication method with the remote server.
+Certain services such as Exchange ActiveSync and Outlook Anywhere (RPC over HTTP) don't negotiate an authentication method with the remote server.
 These clients have a pre-defined authentication method that is sent with each request.
-If this authentication method is not enabled on the remote server, then the Microsoft Remote Connectivity Analyzer generates the following error:
+If this authentication method isn't enabled on the remote server, then the Microsoft Remote Connectivity Analyzer generates the following error:

 "All Required Authentication Methods could not be found."

-If the pre-defined authentication method isn't enabled on the remote server, then users may experience the following issues:
+If the pre-defined authentication method isn't enabled on the remote server, then users can experience the following issues:

-  - Mobile device users connecting using Exchange ActiveSync will be unable to successfully connect.
+  - Mobile device users connecting using Exchange ActiveSync are unable to successfully connect.

-  - Microsoft Office Outlook users may be unable to connect using Outlook Anywhere.
+  - Microsoft Office Outlook users are unable to connect using Outlook Anywhere.

 ## For More Information